 Growing Our Exports

-The project is aimed at continuing to improve trade and grow demand in diversified international markets for Australian wine, to assist the sector’s effort to withstand the impact of China’s decision to impose prohibitive anti-dumping duties on Australian bottled wine.
+The Growing our Exports project is aimed at continuing to improve trade and grow demand in diversified international markets for Australian wine, to assist the sector’s effort to withstand the impact of China’s decision to impose prohibitive anti-dumping duties on Australian bottled wine.

 The effective closure of the $1.2 billion China market has resulted in impacts being felt by the whole grape and wine sector, including those businesses that do not export.
 The only way we can begin to mitigate these impacts is to grow demand elsewhere, and this project will support the sector to do this.